Working in Market - South Korea

 Tourism Australia is a partnership marketing organization and works closely with airlines and key distribution partners (wholesalers, retailers and online travel agencies) on cooperative marketing to drive conversion and increase the total booking value of visitors to Australia.

-Each partner is selected based on the fit with Tourism Australia’s market strategy, a shared target customer profile, shared funding of marketing activity, a commitment to training their frontline sales team through the Aussie Specialist Program and a commitment to selling quality Australian product and experiences.
+Each partner is selected based on the fit with Tourism Australia’s market strategy, a shared target customer profile (High Yield Travelers), shared funding of marketing activity, a commitment to training their frontline sales team through the Aussie Specialist Program and a commitment to selling quality Australian product and experiences.

 Below is a selection of Tourism Australia’s identified Key Distribution Partners currently in South Korea.